argoproj/argo-events/docs/tutorials/02-parameterization.md

 to update the trigger resource on the fly.

-**_Note_**: If you define both the `contextKey` and `dataKey` within a parameter, then the `contextKey` takes the precedence.
+**_Note_**: If you define both the `contextKey` and `dataKey` within a parameter, then the `dataKey` takes the precedence.

 ### Default Values
 Each parameter comes with an option to configure the default value.
 This is specially